developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 2. Select the "Export option for EMM" to export the .xml file.
 Save the .xml file.
 ![img](SN_ExportMDM.JPG)
 _Figure 8.
 Export for EMM_
-3. Push the .xml settings via EMM to the device for PPC Client configuration.
+3. Push the .xml settings via EMM to the device for Device Tracker client configuration.

 <!--
 ####Remote Configuration Deployment Without StageNow